TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Images.rst

    use a shadow on the image

-Example 2: Image with fixed width
+Example 2: Image with Fixed Width
 ---------------------------------

 .. image:: ../images/a4.jpg